 For regulated businesses, such as banks, lenders, and money transfer services, KYC is mandatory.
 Failure to comply with KYC regulations can result in huge fines for your institution.
-In Europe, KYC negligence has run up a $1.7 billion dollar bill since 2009, and $24 billion in fines in the U.S. since 2008.
+In Europe, KYC negligence has run up a $1.7 billion dollar bill since 2009, and they were over $5 billion in fines globally in 2021.

 Who started KYC?

 During the centuries when people opened and operated their bank accounts in person, KYC compliance was done in person with a physical ID check.
 And KYC was particularly important during the bootlegging era.
 From the Prohibition years onward, criminals dedicated themselves to laundering their money to obscure the criminal origins of the money and stay out of jail.